MIDFIELDR/midfieldr/docs/reference/data_sufficiency.md

 - Data frame class is preserved.

-- Rows are not modified except duplicated rows are removed.
-Row order is preserved.

-- Variables `{mcid, term_i, timely_term}` are retained.
-All other
-  columns (if any) are dropped and the following variables are added:

-  - `institution.`   Character.
-Institution in which the student is enrolled in the given term.
-Extracted from `midfield_table.` The limits given in the next two columns are specific to the institution.
+- One row per student per institution (accounts for the possibility of a student enrolled in more than one institution in the database).

+- Columns returned:

+  - `mcid`   Pulled from `dframe.`

+  - `term_i`   Pulled from `dframe.`

+  - `timely_term`   Pulled from `dframe.`

+  - `institution.`   Joined from `midfield_table.`

   - `lower_limit.`   Character.
 Initial term of an institution's data range, encoded `YYYYT`.
-Extracted from `midfield_table.` Compared to `term_i` to determine the lower-limit exclusion.
+Extracted from `midfield_table.`

   - `upper_limit.`   Character.
 Final term of an institution's data range, encoded `YYYYT`.
-Extracted from `midfield_table.` Compared to `timely_term` to determine upper-limit exclusion.
+Extracted from `midfield_table.`

   - `data_sufficiency.`   Character.
-Possible values are "include", if the data are sufficient; and "exclude-lower" or "exclude-upper" if not, indicating at which boundary of the data range the ambiguity occurs.
+Possible values are "include", "exclude-lower," and "exclude-upper."

-- Groups and keys are not preserved.

 ## Details

-*Timely completion* means completing a program no later than a specified interval—typical values are 4, 6, or 8 years after admission.
-The *data sufficiency* criterion states that student records must be limited to those for which available data from an institution are sufficient to assess timely completion without biased counts of completers or non-completers.
+*Data sufficiency* is an assessment whether a student record lies sufficiently within their institution's data range to unambiguously assess their completion status and if so include them in the study population.
+Not performing the necessary exclusions produces biased counts of completers and non-completers.
 Such biases occur at the lower and upper bounds of an institution's data range.
-Affected students must be identified and excluded to prevent false summary counts.

-In our heuristic, the criteria is implemented via two filters.
-Rows are labeled for exclusion when: 1) a student ID is extant in the non-summer lower limit of an institution's data range; or 2) a student ID has a timely completion term that exceeds the upper limit of the institution's data range.
-The results are documented in the output.
+The student ID, initial term, and timely completion term are pulled from `dframe`; all other columns are dropped.
+Institutions and their data range limits (upper and lower) are extracted and joined from `midfield_table.` Rows are labeled with data sufficiency values as
+follows: "exclude-lower" when the initial term matches the data range lower limit; "exclude-upper" when the timely completion term exceeds the data range upper limit; and "include" otherwise.

+If a student is enrolled in more than one institution in the database, an exclusion at any institution is applied to all rows with that ID.

 ## Examples